noahehall/theBookOfNoah/0current/security/websecurity.md

 - salting hashes: i.e. adding an element of randomness to the hashing algorithm so the input data doesnt solely determine the output hash
   - protects you against rainbow tables
   - you need to store the salt value securely, and reuse it when validating hashes
-- rainbow tables: commonly usd passwords that have been put through a known hashing algorithm
+- rainbow tables: commonly used passwords that have been put through a known hashing algorithm
   - matching hashes against precalculated values yield a very good return for an attacker
 - cookie: small pieces of text passed back n forth between clients & servers in HTTP headers
 - exploit: a piece of code that illustrates how to take advantage of a secuirty flaw